 Almost every Chinese New Year, my aunt from Malacca would send a tin of pineapple tarts to my family.
-During this festive season, there are several types of must have cookies but pineapple tarts always top the list.
-It is an increasingly popular gift among friends and relatives during this happy occassion.
+During this festive season, there are several types of must-have cookies but pineapple tarts always top the list.
+It is an increasingly popular gift among friends and relatives during this happy occasion.

 When preparing to make these tarts, it is advisable to cook the pineapple jam the night before.
 It is fine to even have it prepared a week ahead.
 Store it in a container and keep it refrigerated until it is time to be used.
-When preparing the dough, be mindful not to over knead it, hence resulting in the pastry being hard and not flaky.
+When preparing the dough, be mindful not to over knead it to prevent the pastry from being hard and not flaky.

-You may have noticed in the video that there might be too much pineapple jam on the tarts for your liking.
-You can always lessen the amount of the pineapple jam on each tart as per your preference.
+You may had noticed in the video that there might be too much pineapple jam on the tarts for your liking.
+You can always lessen the amount of the pineapple jam as per your preference.
 If you do so, remember to double the ingredients of the dough so that you have enough to work on and would not end up with excessive pineapple jam.
-The process is undeniably time consuming but once you are done, you will agree with me that it is well worth the effort.
+The process is undeniably time consuming but once you are done, you will agree that it is well worth the effort.
 Trust me, you will be beaming with pride too!

 This recipe yields about 40 pieces of pineapple tarts or 80 pieces, if you doubled the dough.

 Nyonya Pineapple Tarts is also known as: Tat Nenas娘惹黄梨挞

 Cut and blend pineapples.
 Discard pineapple juice using a sieve.